ananthmgk/Namaste-JavaScript/10-setTimeout-Closures-Interview-Questions.md

 # Interview Questions about `Closures` and `setTimeout`.

 ### Question no.1:
-setTimeout function to print a number after 3 seconds  and its explanation.
+Use setTimeout function to print a number after 3 seconds  and its explanation.

 ```
     function x() {